Introduction to C# Literals

 Conclusion

 So literals are the fixed values.
-In C# there are different types of literals with specific form types.
-It can be of integer, Boolean, string, character type of literals.
+In C#, there are different types of literals with specific form types.
+It can be of integer, Boolean, string, or a character literal.

 Recommended Articles